Huotes/CommitMaker/README.md

 SHE: Are you just gonna sit here on the computer OR are we going out?
 HE: Yes

 Police label anyone attacking Chuck Norris as a Code 45-11....
 A suicide.

+To err is human – and to blame it on a computer is even more so.